 Just go to any home improvement store and the choice of home air filters can be dizzying.
 What does my system require?
 Is the more expensive products worth the investment?
-These are just a few of the questions that make the selection mind-boggling.
-Let Bryant Heating & Cooling Service Experts crack the code of home air filters for you, so you can feel comfortable with your purchase.
+These are just a few of the questions that make selecting home air filters so mind-boggling.
+Let Bryant Heating & Cooling Service Experts try to help you de-mystify the air filter dilemma.

-Here’s a simple way to figure out how efficient your current filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Position the filter horizontally, then using common table salt, pour the salt through the filter and see the amount comes out the other side.
+Here’s a simple way to figure out how efficient your current filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Position the filter horizontally, then using everyday table salt, pour the salt through the filter and see how much comes out the other side.
 If some or all the salt falls through the filter, then you know that the filter will let dust particles of similar size pass through.
 You really should upgrade your filter to an air filter that’s more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.

 Purchasing a properly sized air filter for your Windsor home is important.
 Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
 The majority of home air filters are 1” thick, but there are a variety of standard width and height dimensions, and some systems have thicker filters.

 The efficiencies of filters are rated on a scale of 16, known as MERV ratings.
 MERV stands for Minimum Efficiency Reporting Value.
 This number tells the user, under the least efficient conditions, how well the filter is designed to contain contaminants.